feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 The Chinese Administration and the Local Authority of Batavia

 It is not my intention here to go into details on the daily activities of the Chinese officers and their duties in the Chinese Administration.
 As this would focus on their functions and duties on behalf of the Chinese community, carried out through the Chinese Council or Kong Koan, an account of the Council would more appropriately describe the relationship between the Chinese people and their officers.
-Instead, | intend to concentrate on the administrative mechanisms, between the Chinese Administration, headed by the major, and the offices of Batavia's local authority.
+Instead, I intend to concentrate on the administrative mechanisms, between the Chinese Administration, headed by the major, and the offices of Batavia's local authority.

 As noted earlier, the Dutch government's principal aim in establishing separate administrative rule over the nonnative, non-European inhabitants, was to guard against possible or unnecessary entanglement with these foreign inhabitants.
 By appointing their own headmen, the Dutch would not become preoccupied with the internal affairs of others.
 Although these headmen were considered “handlangers van ons bestuur",92 henchmen of our government, their establishment should not represent any extra cost to the government.
 In practice, this meant that the Bestuur voor Vreemde Oosterlingen, Administration for the Foreign Asiatics, had to be self-sufficient.
 This may explain why the requirements for aspiring officers stressed the wealth of the applicant.